gnuton/RagBag/Docs/Scala.md

 val rx(a,b) = "1919 abc" //defines variable a=1919 and b=abc
 ```

+# Concurrency: Actors #
+Actors are concurrent processes that communicate by exchanging async messages.

 # How to use Java in Scala #
 ## Conversion of collections ##